-Figure 5: Overall Worst Case Hit Rates and Performance for benchmarks.
-We assume offchip memory access requires 10 processor clock cycles, as compared to a single cycle to access the on-chip cache.
+Figure 4: Overall Hit Rates and Performance for benchmarks: (a) For a given input (b) Worst case.
+L1 cache size 16 KB, associativity 4, and cache line size 8 words.
+We assume off-chip memory access requires 10 processor clock cycles, as compared to a single cycle to access the on-chip cache.